koordinates/dojo/trunk/docscripts/README.txt

 		]
 	}

-The next object is found in json/pkg_meta/[package] and is a list of all package metadata.
+The next object is found in json/*package*/meta and is a list of all package metadata.
 Note: Windows can't take the * character, so it is replaced with _.
 It uses the following keys and variables:
-* "requires": A key that holds the *hostenv* and *package* values.
+* "requires": A key that holds the *packages* in each *hostenv*.
 * hostenv: The environmental variables (browser, html, svg, etc)
 * "package": The name of the dojo package (is limited to child packages)
+* "methods": A key that holds the *methods*
 * method: The name of the dojo method
 * "is": A key that holds a pointer to another method (dojo.requireAfterIf "is" dojo.requireIf)
-* id: The id of the polymorphic sygnature.
-Default signature doesn't have a key (it is immediately below "method:")
+* id: The id of the polymorphic signature.
+Default signature is "_"
+* "sig": A key that holds the function signature
 * signature: The function signature: returnType functionName(paramType param, paramType param)
 * "summary": A brief description of what this function signature does.
 	{